loveslikederpy/elastatripper/README.md

 usage:
 =============
 * Choose whatever platform you're on (x86 or x64),
-* and set the patterns for your tripcodes in the patterns.txt file (note: each pattern must have between 5-10 characters),
+* and set the patterns for your tripcodes in the patterns.txt file (note: each pattern must have between 5-10 output characters),
 * then just run the tripcode engine's exe from the command line.

 The defaults (no command line options) seems to work fine as a good starting point for most rigs.
 Tripcodes mined, performance metrics, and output estimates are sent to the console during the tripcode mining operation.